Graph splitting methods: Fixed points and strong convergence for linear subspaces: The case of linear subspaces

-\begin{remark} The $\mathcal{M}$-projection for the Douglas--Rachford was also obtained in \cite[Equations~(38a) and (38b)]{bauschke-fixedpoints}, although it differs from \cref{eq: M-projection DRS} in one component.
-This is due to the choice of the operators $\mathcal{A}$ and $\mathcal{M}$.
-While in our work the graph configuration is used to develop the algorithm (so $\mathcal{A}$ and $\mathcal{M}$ are operators in $\Hi^3$), in \cite[Section 5.1]{bauschke-fixedpoints} a simplified and equivalent version of these operators were chosen, with $\mathcal{A}$ and $\mathcal{M}$ being defined in $\Hi^2$. \end{remark}
+This formula compared with \cref{eq: M-projection DRS} is reduced by one component and differs in the second component.
+On the other hand, notice that $\mathcal{C}^*P_{\Fix\mathcal{T}}^\mathcal{M}(w_1,w_2)$ coincides with \cref{eq: DR}.
+Therefore, while in our work the graph configuration is used to develop the algorithm (so $\mathcal{A}$ and $\mathcal{M}$ are operators in$~\Hi^3$), in \cite[Section 5.1]{bauschke-fixedpoints} a simplified and equivalent version of these operators were chosen, with $\mathcal{A}$ and $\mathcal{M}$ being defined in $\Hi^2$. \end{remark}

 \paragraph{Generalized Ryu}

 Although Ryu's scheme was originally proposed in~\cite{ryu20} for 3 maximally monotone operators, it was shown in~\cite{tam2023frugal,graph-drs} that it can be naturally extended for any number of operators.
 In particular, it was noted in \cite[pp.~1579--1580]{graph-drs} that it can be described as a graph-devised algorithm by letting $G$ to be the complete graph of order $n$ and $G'$ the parallel down.
 In this case, it is direct to compute $\bm{\alpha}$ using the equation $Z\bm{\alpha}=\bm{\delta}$, by \crefpart{prop: v new constraints}{prop: alpha}.
 This gives, by~\cref{eq: Z parallel down}, $\alpha_j=\delta_j=n+1-2j$ for all $j=1,\ldots,n-1$ (recall \cref{tab: deltas}).